-Saving Money on Food Costs: Apps and Programs for the Win
+Saving Money on Food Costs with Apps and Programs

 With so many people out of work, and prices not commensurate with the income of many who are working, saving money on food costs has become even more important.
 Eggs are hard to find and when you do, they cost twice what they used to.
 Whole chickens went from $7 to $14.
 Wherever you shop, you’re bound to see some increases but there are ways to save money on groceries.